mrksbrg/sirensweden.github.io/src/index.md

 ## Organisation

 Contact bjorn.regnell@cs.lth.se if you are interested in becoming a Node Representative or Industry Ambassador for SiREN.
-If you are a PhD student in SOftware Engineering with an interest in Requirements Engineering and wants to participate at SiREN Signal meetings then contact a Nore Representative near you.
+If you are a PhD student in Software Engineering with an interest in Requirements Engineering and wants to participate at SiREN Signal meetings then contact a Nore Representative near you.

 ### Chairs and Founders